prOttonicFusion/parallel-genetic-optimization/README.md

 ## TODO

 - Change population from array to STL vector?
-- Move random route generation to within Individ.init()
+- Move random route generation to within Individ.init()?
 - Exit loop if bestRoute does not change over a set amount of iterations
 - Rename iteration to generation
 - Inline most used functions